-A hybrid canine is a mix of a domesticated dog and a wolf, coyote, or other type of wild canine.
-Having a hybrid canine as a pet is a controversial issue, because their behavior can often be unpredictable.
+A hybrid canine is a mix of a domesticated dog and a wolf, coyote, or another type of wild canine.
+Having a hybrid canine as a pet is a controversial issue because their behavior can often be unpredictable.

 Hybrids v.s.
 Pure Breeds

 Every mutt you meet is a hybrid between two or more breeds of dog.
 But the Virginia code for regulating hybrid canines refers to a mixture of a domesticated dog and a wild dog, such as a wolf.

 Some dogs have the look of a wolf, like Huskies or an Alaskan Malamutes.
 Others have similar features to coyotes or dingos, such as Basenjis.
 But those breeds are not hybrid canines.
 They are separate breeds that were developed by hundreds of years of domestication.

 On the other hand, hybrid canines are created individuals from two related Canidae species, such as a wolf and a dog, have puppies together.

 The Virginia Code specifically applies the term “hybrid canine” to: